Expertium/expertium.github.io/Learning_Steps.md

 5) **10m 10m**.
 This also can cause Again, Hard and Good to be equal to each other.

 6) **1m 15m**.
 This will make you review a new card twice per day.
 FSRS doesn't take same-day reviews into account (FSRS-5 does, though), so the extra step is just a waste of time.
 The more short steps you have, the more time you waste, since FSRS won't use those reviews, and a year from now on it won't matter whether you reviewed this card 1 or 2 or 3 times on your first day of seeing it, regardless of which algorithm you use.
-This is arguably the least wrong way of using learning steps out of all the wrong ways listed in this post, though it's still suboptimal.
+This is the least wrong way of using learning steps out of all the wrong ways listed in this article, though it's still suboptimal.

 7) **30m 15m**.
 This will cause Again to be longer than Hard, which in turn will be longer than Good aka Again > Hard > Good.